-Legislatures play a critical role in providing political leadership, responding to the public and exercising oversight over the executive.
-They are thus key sites of engagement between the public and the state, and serve as a source of information that would otherwise remain inaccessible.
+The role for legislatures to provide political leadership, respond to the public and exercise oversight over the executive is critical.
+Legislatures are key sites of engagement between the public and the state, and serve as a source of information that would otherwise remain inaccessible.
 However, the securitisation of South Africa's deliberative spaces is a matter of concern.
-The tensions that have become evident in Parliament between political parties and within the ruling party pose challenges for democracy yet also present opportunities.
-As such, this is a crucial time for defending the constitutional role of legislatures and the potential they hold as a means for civil society to address inequalities.
+The tensions that have become evident in Parliament between political parties and within the ruling party pose challenges for democracy - yet also present opportunities.
+As such, this is a critical time for defending the constitutional role of legislatures and the potential they hold as a means for civil society to address inequalities.